Ircama/osm-carto-tutorials/pages/_includes/update-ubuntu.md

+We consider using Ubuntu 16.04.1 LTS Xenial, Ubuntu 15.4 Vivid or Ubuntu 14.04.3 LTS Trusty Tahr (other versions should work).

-## General recommendations for Ubuntu
+## General setup for Ubuntu

 ### Update Ubuntu